This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Pistachio Syrup: This is a sweetener made with pistachios, sugar, and water.
-I used Monin Premium Pistachio Syrup.
+Pistachio Syrup: This is a sweetener made with pistachios, white sugar, and water, which are heated and infused into a syrup with a fragrant, nutty flavor.

 Half & Half: This is a dairy product made with equal parts milk and cream.
 I used Prairie Farm Half & Half.

-Coconut Matcha Green Tea Powder Mix: This is a sweetener made with cream of coconut and matcha green tea powder.
+Coconut Matcha Green Tea Powder Mix: This is a mixture of cream of coconut and matcha green tea powder, which is made with shade-grown Camellia sinensis leaves that are stone-ground into a fine powder with a rich, vegetal tea flavor.

 Bartending Tools